 - a writing sample (no more than five typed, double-spaced pages, uploaded as PDF); and,

-- two letters of recommendation to be submitted online – one from a UCB professor or GSI, and one from anyone else you like: an employer, a non-UCB instructor, a volunteer supervisor, etc. Letters should be addressed “To Whom It May Concern.”
+- two letters of recommendation to be submitted online – one from an academic source, preferably a UCB professor or GSI, and one from anyone else you like: an employer, a volunteer supervisor, etc. Letters should be addressed “To Whom It May Concern.”
 Instructions are in the application form (Letters of Recommendation can be submitted using this link, please send it to your letter writers).
-If they have problems using the Google Form, they can send their letters of rec directly to email@example.com .
+If they have problems using the Google Form, they can send their letters of recommendation directly to email@example.com .

 Statement of Purpose, Resume and Writing Sample

 The statement of purpose should be no more than two typed pages, double-spaced.
 It should be an essay that addresses why you want to participate in UCDC: what issues do you care about and why; what are some topics you want to explore in a research paper; what type of internship would you like to have; what are your professional goals?

 When reviewing applications, we look for clarity of purpose, academic readiness, and personal maturity.
 Please think carefully about how a semester in DC fits into your future academic and/or professional plans.
 The statement of interest will be shared with the people who review your application, including staff, faculty, and student alumni of the program.